snitko/straight-server/README.md

 If you're not sure what a BIP32 address and HD wallets are, read this article: http://bitcoinmagazine.com/8396/deterministic-wallets-advantages-flaw/

+You might also be interested in a stateless [Straight](https://github.com/snitko/straight) library that is the base for Straight server.

 Installation
 ------------
 I currently only tested it on Unix machines.